sviperll/argo/README.md

 My point is that this language should not be full-fledged mirror of original language.
 Generated language doesn't need syntactic-sugar.
-There is simple no need for it since you can always implement any sugar you want in host-language.
+There is simply no need for it since you can always implement any sugar you want in host-language.

-Even if metaprogramming is not implemented at first we must leave space for it to possible be bolted on later.
+Even if metaprogramming is not implemented at first we must leave space for it to be possibly bolted on later.
 Therefore it is better to have two defined language levels from the start: kernel-language, full-language.